Skip to content

 Mock Mode

-Add the --mock flag to any command to run it in mock mode:
+Add the --mock flag to any command to run it without API calls:

 • Testing command syntax without making changes